influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 #### `ingress-metric-by-measurement-enabled = false`

 When `true`, collect statistics of points written per-measurement.
-These can be accessed via the `/debug/vars` endpoint and in the `_internal` database if that is configured.
+These can be accessed via the `/debug/vars` endpoint and in the `_internal` database if enabled.

 Environment variable: `INFLUXDB_DATA_INGRESS_METRIC_BY_MEASUREMENT_ENABLED`

 #### `ingress-metric-by-login-enabled = false`

 When `true`, collect statistics of points written per-login.
-These can be accessed via the `/debug/vars` endpoint and in the `_internal` database if that is configured.
+These can be accessed via the `/debug/vars` endpoint and in the `_internal` database if enabled.

 Environment variable: `INFLUXDB_DATA_INGRESS_METRIC_BY_LOGIN_ENABLED`